emmanuelrondeau/qwery2/README.md

 ### Text

-Text contents (ex. text that appears on the website, articles/posts, etc.) is copyrighted, and all rights are reserved to their respective authors.
+Text contents (ex. text that appears on the website, articles/posts, etc.), except where otherwise specified, is copyrighted.
+All rights are reserved to their respective authors.
+Articles may specify within their body, or within their raw `.mdx` file, found within `/src/content/posts`.

 This does *not* include developer documentation (ex. this README), and the pure code/markup (ex. the HTML and TypeScript within .astro files, boilerplate MDX).

 Feel free to create an issue for clarification.

 ## Contributing